Mark Cuban, Charlie Sheen, and the creators of ‘Entourage’ are teaming up to sell you an NFT

 A natural evolution

 Audiences were already an integral part of Fireside’s shows, Fatemi explains.
-There are seminars where viewers share their conundrums, and hosts help them be solved.
+There’s a series where viewers share their conundrums, and hosts help them be solved.
 Or the reverse: Fatemi cites a true crime podcast in which the host brought viewers to the scene of the crime, where armchair sleuths could presumably help hunt for clues in a crowd-sourced investigation that recalls the plot of Hulu’s Only Murders in the Building—except, in real life.

-But livestreaming is just half its pitch—the other half focuses on revolutionizing ownership for content creators.
+But participatory entertainment is just half its pitch—the other half focuses on revolutionizing ownership for content creators.

 “A production studio in the palm of any creator’s hand,” is how Mark Cuban describes it.
 He was so impressed by the platform that he took the rare step of signing on as cofounder.
 “By giving creators all the tools they need to develop, produce, distribute, and monetize quality content, we’re cutting out the need for various middlemen,” he tells Fast Company, noting that Fireside also provides analytics on how audiences are engaging with content, so creators know how best to leverage it.